JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Triggering configuration actions with the KotlinBasePlugin interface

-To trigger some configuration action whenever any Kotlin Gradle plugin (JVM, JS, MPP, Native, and others) is applied, use the `KotlinBasePlugin` interface that all Kotlin plugins inherit from:
+To trigger some configuration action whenever any Kotlin Gradle plugin (JVM, JS, Multiplatform, Native, and others) is applied, use the `KotlinBasePlugin` interface that all Kotlin plugins inherit from:

 <tabs group="build-script">